eda-labs/vscode-eda/README.md

 1. **Prerequisites**

    - Access to an EDA API server.
-The extension communicates with EDA directly and no longer requires a Kubernetes cluster.
+The extension communicates directly with EDA so a Kubernetes cluster is not required.
+   - Optional: a `kubeconfig` file to enable Kubernetes features such as listing cluster resources.

 2. **Install from VSIX or Marketplace**